openziti/ziti-doc/docfx_project/ziti/manage/controller.md

 connections from identities and authorizing identities to services and provides a ReST-based API for other processes to interact with it.

-## Installation Steps

-Installing a Ziti Network from scratch, like most things, is easy once you know how.
-Getting to knowing how can take some time.
-The goal of these pages are to get you from nothing to network the long way.
-If you want to take the quick route you should stop now and follow one of the [quickstart](~/ziti/quickstarts/quickstart-overview.md) instead.
-It is designed to get a Edge-only Ziti network running in no time.

-A basic Edge-only Ziti Network is composed of two (or three depending on whether you count the database) pieces.
-The Controller and an Edge Router.

-## Controller

 ### Prerequisite - Database

 There are a few prerequisites necessary before being able to deploy your first Controller.
 The first thing you will